TL; DR: How to Make Agile Work in Fast-Growing Startups

 - You neither understand product discovery, nor product delivery in the 21st century.

 The idea to install a communication gatekeeper between the product delivery organization and its stakeholders and customers contradicts everything ‘Agile’ stands for.
-An agile startup does not require a PMO.
+An agile organization does not require a PMO as the magic key to “scaling agile” is descaling the organization.

 How to Make ‘Agile’ Work in Startups Then?

-Apparently, becoming an agile organization is a tedious, lengthy journey.
-Therefore, the first question any startup should answer for itself, is simple: is it a sales-driven, product-driven or tech-driven enterprise?
+Becoming an agile organization is a tedious, lengthy journey.
+Therefore, the first question any aspiring agile startup should answer for itself is simple: is it a sales-driven, product-driven, or tech-driven enterprise?

-However, if competition is fierce, technology is advancing rapidly, and big players are investing large amounts, then there is nowadays practically no way around becoming a learning organization.
+However, if the competition is fierce, technology is advancing rapidly, and big players are investing large amounts, there is no way to avoid becoming a learning organization.

 And that process requires several steps as the following graphic visualizes: